IvoNet/docker-glassfish/README.md

 ```

 If you omit the ADMIN_PASSWORD line a password will be generated for you.
-You will see somthing like:
+You will see something like:

 ```shell
 ################################################################